b01/docker-images/making-taylored-images.md

 * Applications and tools used in the en by the application (ex. git for cloning repos).
 * Servers it will connect to and how, such as protocals/port/IPs/etc.
-* Evironment variables and scripts used.
+* Environment variables and scripts used.
-* Services it will communicate with.
+* Services it will communicate with and how.
-* Commands that need to be run to start the application (ex. build commands).
+* Commands that need to be run to start the application (ex. build or test commands).
-* If any will need to connect to it from the outside world (ex. web browser for a web application).
+* How external clients will need to connect to it from the outside world (ex. web browser for a web application).

 ## Setup Docker on your System